Language

 Frequently Asked Questions

-How do I format Morse code input?
+How do I type Morse code as input?

 What does WPM mean in the speed setting?

-Can I listen to the Morse code?
+Can I hear the Morse code as audio?

 Text to Morse Morse to Text